-Germans as a whole sincerely want people from all over the world to visit their beautiful country and study at their universities, and consequently, they have made the whole process extremely simple and easy for non-German speakers.
+Germans sincerely want people from all over the world to visit their beautiful country and study at their universities.
+Consequently, they have made the whole process extremely simple and easy for non-German speakers.

 Students who are applying for an international course in Germany can enroll without the compulsion of showing proficiency in the German language.
 In this case, they have to show their level of English, tests TOEFL and IELTS are accepted.
 Only non-native English speakers have to do so.